spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/README.md

 ### Find the disk

-We attached it above with Bicep, now find the disk, prepare it, mount and verify it
+We attached it above with Bicep, now find the disk, prepare it, mount and verify it.

 ``` bash
 # 1 Find the disk